swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 #### 5) Manual Tool Positioning
 If tools are measured with a Tool Touch Off device at a fixed location, some tools that have a large diameter or are oddly shaped can't be measured automatically and need to be positioned manually above the Tool Touch Off device before they can be measured.

-If this checkbox is being checked for a tool, the tool touch off probing cycle will pause above the Tooll Touch Off device with the message to manually position the tool.
+If this checkbox is being checked for a tool, the tool touch off probing cycle will pause above the Tool Touch Off device with the message to manually position the tool.
-After the tool has beenn positione properly, pressing the Cycle Start button will resume the touch off process.
+After the tool has been positioned properly, pressing the Cycle Start button will resume the touch off process.

 This checkbox also works for machines that don't use the Tool Offset library for Tool Height Offsets and are using the ProbeApp-Tool Setter instead to touch off each tool with a fixed Tool Touch Off device.

 #### 6) Measure Button
-Press the **Measure** Button to measure the Tool Height Offset of that tool annd add it to the CNC12 Tool Offset Library.
+Press the **Measure** Button to measure the Tool Height Offset of that tool and add it to the CNC12 Tool Offset Library.
 After the **Measure** button has been pressed, the ProbeApp will close and give control to CNC12.
 Press the Cycle Start button to execute the Tool Touch Off cycle.

 If the **Return** checkbox was checked (see 11) for more information about the Return function), the Tool Offset Library Manager will open again and show the measured Tool Height Offset and allows for more tools to be measured.
 If the **Return** checkbox was not checked, the Tool Offset Library Manager will not reopen and the job file will continue if the ProbeApp was started from a running job or otherwise just return to CNC12.